Statement of Beliefs

 We believe that every person must be afforded compassion, love, kindness, respect, and dignity.
 (Mark 12:28-31; Luke 6:31.)
 Hateful and harassing behavior or attitudes directed toward any individual are to be repudiated and are not in accord with Scripture nor the doctrines of Cedar Springs Church.

-V. The Gospel- This is the “good news,” that a Holy God who cannot nor will not tolerate sin nor a man with a sinful nature, has graciously sent His son to act as a substitute sacrifice.
-The sins of mankind have graciously been forgiven by this sacrificial death of Jesus Christ on the Cross.
-Every man is now responsible to accept this grace by believing with faith, that Christ’s death paid for each man’s sin and thereby renders a believing man innocent before God, and eternally qualified to be in God’s presence for eternity.
+V. The Gospel - This is the “good news,” that a Holy God who cannot nor will not tolerate sin nor a man with a sinful nature, has graciously sent His son to act as a substitute sacrifice.
+Each of us is now responsible to accept this grace by believing with faith, that Christ’s death paid for each man’s sin and thereby renders a believing man innocent before God, and eternally justified to be in God’s presence for eternity.

 VII.
 Regeneration- man is dead in his sin without the capacity or will to seek or find God.
 It is by the regenerative act of the Holy Spirit, (or the quickening of the Holy Spirit), that a man is born again and thereby receives the capacity to hear and respond to the Gospel.
 Without the regenerating work of the Holy Spirit, no man is drawn to God.

 VIII.
-Grace –it is by Grace thru Faith that a man is saved.
+Grace – it is by Grace thru Faith that man is saved.
 Faith is graciously given to us by the Holy Spirit.
 We do nothing to earn it, deserve it, or otherwise have merit to proclaim any part in its work in our lives.
 There is no work or act of man that can merit or cause this grace to be received.
+Faith itself is a gift of the Holy Spirit, and no man can claim merit from any faith that has so been received.

 a.
 We practice a Reformed tradition.
 This evangelical tradition holds closely to the Doctrines of Grace stated by the 16th century reformers whose ideas we share and embrace.
 Though we are a non-confessional church, we are, in the main, in close alignment with the Westminster Confession of Faith on primary issues.